git

 To initialize a git project locally, you first need to use the following command:

-Go to github.com and create a new repository (if you haven't already created one), by clicking on the "+" icon on the left of your user avatar (in the top right section of the page), then select "new repository".
+Next, go to GitHub and create a new repository by clicking on the "+" icon on the left of your user avatar (in the top right section of the page), then select "new repository".

-Then use the following command to link the remote origin to your local git setup (if you have no local repository yet, check out the previous initialze git chapter):
+Then use the following command to add the origin to your local git setup:

 If you are using the git credential manager and have multiple users, then you may want to set the default.
 To do so, add your DEFAULT_GIT_USER_NAME to the URL like this: